Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Main Notes
 -  **Adolescence** The developmental stage between childhood and adulthood.
-- **Puberty** The period at which maturation of the sexual organs occurs, beginning at about age 11 or 12 for girls and 13 or 14 for boys.
+- **Puberty** The period at which maturation of the sexual organs occurs, beginning at about age 11 or 12 for girls and 13 or 14 for boys.
  ![alt text](images/moralDev.PNG)